-According to the EEOC, “of the total number of charges received in FY2015 that alleged harassment from employees working for private employers or for state and local government employers, approximately:
+Take a look to the right to see EEOC data showing the total number of charges received in 2015 that alleged harassment from employees working for private employers or for state and local government employers.

-With that in mind, I’d like to take this opportunity to (re)introduce you to the various kinds of harassment, so you’ll know what to look out for in your workplace.
+With these staggering statistics in mind, I’d like to take this opportunity to (re)introduce you to the various kinds of harassment, so you’ll know what to look out for in your workplace.
 The following definitions and statistics come from the EEOC and the Select Task Force on the Study of Harassment in the Workplace June 2017 Report, the same report quoted above.

 It’s Up to All of Us to Stop Harassment